 To assemble the tart

-Take 1 disk of dough out of the fridge and let it soften enough to knead it with your hands (don’t let it come to room temperature completely).
-Knead a few times and then start to stretch it with your hands into a circle.
-Place the dough in a clean flat surface (see notes) and using a rolling pin start stretching it from the center outwards forming a circle.
+Take 1 disk of dough out of the fridge and let it soften a bit (don’t let it come to room temperature completely).
+Place the dough in a clean flat surface (see notes)dusted with flour and using a rolling pin already dusted with flour as well start stretching it from the center outwards forming a circle.
 Stretch until you have a circle an inch larger that your pie dish.
 Roll the dough in on your rolling pin and transfer over your tart pan, carefully arranging it on the center.
 Start pressing gently the dough in the center of the dish until you reach the edge.
 If you feel air beneath the dough on the edge just pull up the border and let it kind of sink into the dish, helping with your fingers.
 Gently press the dough on the border toward the fluted pan wall.

-Place in the oven and bake for 35 minutes.
-Increase the oven temperature to 400° and bake for 15 to 20 minutes more, until the edges are golden yellow.
+Transfer tart to preheated oven and Bake for 40 to 50 minutes, until the edges are golden yellow.
 Retire from oven.
 You may absorb any excess liquid you may see through the tomatoes with a paper towel.
 Let it cool down before cutting and serving.
 You may refrigerate and reheat in a 350° oven.
 Enjoy with a fresh salad or a roasted chicken and a crisp white wine!